Anomalous bulk-edge correspondence of nonlinear Rice-Mele model

-Next, we proceed to investigate the impact of the interaction parameter $g$ on BEC by studying the evolution of the position expectation value $\langle X\rangle = \sum_{j}j|\Psi_{j}|^2$ for the soliton state over a single adiabatic cycle.
+Next, we proceed to investigate the impact of the interaction parameter $g$ on bulk-edge correspondence by studying the evolution of the position expectation value $\langle X\rangle = \sum_{j}j|\Psi_{j}|^2$ for the soliton state over a single adiabatic cycle.
 To achieve this, we numerically solve Eqs. (\ref{GP1}) and (\ref{GP2}), employing two distinct methodologies.
-In the first approach, we determine the soliton at time $t$ through an iterative process, aiming to reach the steady state.
-The starting point for each iteration is the instantaneous soliton obtained from the previous time step.
-In the second method, we obtain the soliton at time $t$ by directly applying a given initial soliton and solving the equation for the time evolution of the wavefunction using the fourth-order Runge-Kutta method.
+In the first approach, we numerically propagate the initial soliton profile through time evolution governed by the nonlinear Schrödinger equations [Eqs. (\ref{GP1}) and (\ref{GP2})], implemented via a fourth-order Runge-Kutta algorithm.
+This method directly simulates the dynamical evolution of the wave function under physical time-dependent driving.
+In the second approach, we employ an iterative self-consistent scheme to converge to the steady-state solution at each time slice $t$, bypassing explicit time propagation.
+Under adiabatic conditions ($\omega\rightarrow 0$), both methods yield identical results, thereby mutually validating their accuracy.
+For nonadiabatic driving ($\omega \gg 0$), the first method faithfully reproduces experimentally observable dynamics [e.g., soliton jumps in Figs. \ref{fig.1}(c2) and \ref{fig:2}(c2)], while the second method serves as a diagnostic tool to quantify deviations from adiabaticity by comparing instantaneous eigenstates with dynamically evolved states.
+We remark that in the second approach, the wave function evolves through iterative steps as an iterative term, thereby ensuring the successful derivation of the band structure for the nonlinear wave function.
 It is important to highlight that when the eigenvalues of the RM model transition to nonlinear eigenvalues, the pumping behavior of the system exhibits significant changes.
 Specifically, at $g=0$, the pump transport oscillates near the initial point, as shown in Fig.~\ref{fig:2}(a2).
 As the interaction strength increases to $g=1$ and $g=5$, the system demonstrates pump transport phenomena.
-It is essential to note that when $g=1$, the pump transport value for one period deviates from 2, as depicted in Fig.~\ref{fig:2}(b2).
-Furthermore, when the interaction strength continues to rise to $g=5$, the soliton wave dynamical evolve within a period decreases more pronounced, as depicted in Fig.~\ref{fig:2}(c2).
+When $g=1$, the pump transport value over one period remains 2, as depicted in Fig.~\ref{fig:2}(b2).
+Furthermore, when the interaction strength continues to rise to $g=5$, the soliton wave dynamical evolve within a period decreases more pronouncedly, as depicted in Fig.~\ref{fig:2}(c2).
 Consistent with the original RM model, when $g=10$, the pumping ceases to operate in the RM model with the nonlinear eigenvalue problem, as illustrated in Fig.~\ref{fig:2}(d2).